Advertiser Disclosure

 Double Open-Jaw

-The 9 Best Programs To Maximize Stopovers and Open-jaws
+The 9 Best Programs To Maximize Stopovers and Open-Jaws

+Before we discuss each rewards program in depth, it’s important to note that airlines can change their award routing rules at any time without notice.
 In the past, airlines such as American, Delta, and United have had very generous award routing rules.
 Unfortunately, this is no longer the case.

 Alaska Airlines Mileage Plan

-It has an easy-to-use online award search engine (with the exception of Cathay Pacific and LATAM), and it also has generous “beginner” routing rules!
+Alaska Airlines Mileage Plan wins so many awards in the hearts of frequent flyers.
+It has an easy-to-use online award search engine (with the exception of Cathay Pacific and LATAM) and generous “beginner” routing rules!

 What do we mean by beginner routing rules?
-Well, these routing rules are very generous, but also extremely simple to understand and use.
+Well, these routing rules are very generous but also extremely simple to understand and use.

-Basically, here are Alaska’s routing rules:
+Here are Alaska’s routing rules:

 • You may only fly 1 partner airline and Alaska Airlines on an award ticket.